rails/rails/guides/source/error_reporting.md

 end
 ```

-Rails wraps all executions (such as HTTP requests, jobs, and `rails runner` invocations) in the error reporter, so any unhandled errors raised in your app will automatically be reported to your error-reporting service via their subscribers.
+Rails wraps all executions (such as [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), [jobs](https://guides.rubyonrails.org/active_job_basics.html), and [rails runner](https://guides.rubyonrails.org/command_line.html#bin-rails-runner) invocations) in the error reporter, so any unhandled errors raised in your app will automatically be reported to your error-reporting service via their subscribers.

-This means that third-party error-reporting libraries no longer need to insert a Rack middleware or do any monkey-patching to capture unhandled exceptions.
+This means that third-party error-reporting libraries no longer need to insert a [Rack](https://guides.rubyonrails.org/rails_on_rack.html) middleware or do any monkey-patching to capture unhandled exceptions.
 Libraries that use ActiveSupport can also use this to non-intrusively report warnings that would previously have been lost in logs.

-Using the Rails' error reporter is not required.
+NOTE: Using the Rails' error reporter is not required.
 All other means of capturing errors still work.

 ### Subscribing to the Reporter

 To use the error reporter, you need a _subscriber_.
-A subscriber is any object with a `report` method.
+A subscriber can be any object with a `report` method.
 When an error occurs in your application or is manually reported, the Rails error reporter will call this method with the error object and some options.

 NOTE: Some error-reporting libraries, such as [Sentry's](https://github.com/getsentry/sentry-ruby/blob/e18ce4b6dcce2ebd37778c1e96164684a1e9ebfc/sentry-rails/lib/sentry/rails/error_subscriber.rb) and [Honeybadger's](https://docs.honeybadger.io/lib/ruby/integration-guides/rails-exception-tracking/), automatically register a subscriber for you.
 Consult your provider's documentation for more details.